-The committee will consist of members of the full time family therapy faculty, selected on a random, rotating basis.
+A committee consisting of members of the family therapy faculty, will be selected on a random, rotating basis.
 Once selected, the members of the committee will receive all portfolio materials for review.
-The clinical portfolio will be open only to DFT students and faculty only and scheduled for a maximum of one and one half hour.
+The clinical portfolio will be open only to DFT students and faculty only and scheduled for a maximum of 1.5 hours.
 As a professional presentation, it is important that the student allocate the time for presentation and questions accordingly.
 Punctuality, time keeping, and facilitation are important parts of professional presentations.

-The review will be publically announced to the Department of Family Therapy community, and open for only DFT faculty and students to attend.
+The review will be publicly announced to the Department of Family Therapy community, and open for only DFT faculty and students to attend.
 These events are not only a review of the student's portfolio of clinical work, but also an opportunity for active conversation with, and about, the clinical work of their colleagues of the dissertation.
 Care should be taken regarding appropriate dress, professional demeanor, clarity of presentation, and respect for clients and colleagues.